ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Absent the 'salt' parameter, the joining node considers the empty byte string as Master Salt to use in the OSCORE group.

-* Absent the 'group_rekeying' parameter, the joining node considers the "Point-to-Point" group rekeying scheme registered in {{Section 11.12 of I-D.ietf-ace-key-groupcomm}} as the rekeying scheme used in the group (OPT9).
+* Absent the 'group_rekeying' parameter, the joining node considers the "Point-to-Point" group rekeying scheme registered in {{Section 11.12 of RFC9594}} as the rekeying scheme used in the group (OPT9).
 Its detailed use for this profile is defined in {{sec-group-rekeying-process}} of this document.

 In addition, the joining node maintains an association between each authentication credential retrieved from the 'creds' parameter and the role(s) that the corresponding group member has in the OSCORE group.